-Julys loan data in Spain showed a slowdown from June 2017 but a large increase in activity from the same month of the previous year.
+Julys mortgage in Spain data showed a slowdown from June 2017 but a large increase in activity from the same month of the previous year.

 The number of new Spanish loans signed for the purpose of residential property rose by 32.9% over last year but was down 15.8% on Junes figures.

-In total 24,863 new loans were taken in the month.
+In total 24,863 new Spanish mortgages were taken in the month.

-The average loan size rose above last month and last year reaching € 119.613.
+The average loan size of mortgages in Spain rose above last month and last year reaching € 119.613.
 This was up 2.6% on June and 3.8% on July of last year.

 The impact of the higher loan size meant that in terms of capital lent the decrease over June was lower at minus 13.6% and the increase over last year was higher at 38%.